• Skip to primary navigation

 Pickled Beets Recipe

-Wash the new lids, I always cover them with boiled water for about 10 minutes.
+Wash the new lids.
+I always cover them with boiled water for about 10 minutes.
 However, even that is not needed with the new lids.
 They can be left at room temperature.

-Pickled beets recipe
+Sweet pickled beets recipe

 Pickled Beets Recipe